Scoring Your FICO

-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people usually have a score of 600, but scores range from 300 to 850.
-Since we've experienced an economic downturn, however, some borrowers have seen their score drop by hundreds of points after job loss, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the factors in determining your FICO score are:
+A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
+Most people usually have a score of 650, but scores are tiered from 300 to 850.
+With the change in the economy, however, some borrowers have seen their score drop by hundreds of points as a result of underemployment, closed credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the pieces in deciding your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 In reviewing your credit history, you'll discover that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 This means you have three scores, one for each bureau.

 Lenders want to be positive that giving you a loan is a safe move.
 Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
 If your score is less than that, you can still qualify for a loan, but the interest accrued over time could be more than double the amount of an individual having a higher credit score.

 Getting your credit in order is the best way to ease into purchasing a home.
 Contact us and we can help you get on the right track to the home of your dreams.